brycejohnston/evapotranspiration/README.md

 [gem]: https://rubygems.org/gems/evapotranspiration
 [travis]: http://travis-ci.org/AgRuby/evapotranspiration

 Ruby library for calculating reference crop evapotranspiration (ETo), also referred to as potential evapotranspiration (PET), using the FAO-56 Penman-Monteith method.
-This is a Ruby port of [Mark Richard's PyETo Python package](https://github.com/woodcrafty/PyETo).
-The library provides numerous functions for estimating missing meteorological data.
+This was originally ported into Ruby from [Mark Richard's PyETo Python package](https://github.com/woodcrafty/PyETo).
+The library provides numerous methods for estimating missing meteorological data.

 Three methods for estimating ETo/PET are implemented: